Indian jazz is upping the ante again

 As Jatayu guitarist Sahib Singh explains, “Conceptually, both of us [Jatayu and Many Roots] are doing the same thing: we are both collaborative projects looking to work with different artistes.
 The music for both is progressive and open-minded, be it our Carnatic jazz or their Afro beat-influenced jazz.
 We have been meaning to play with Many Roots, who have never played down South, so we thought we would show them around.”

 This will be Jatayu’s second tour in recent months, after its Restless Tour with Harini Iyer in Delhi, Gurugram and Hyderabad.
-Collaboration is inherent to jazz; the genre demands to be played around with.
+Collaboration is inherent to jazz with the genre demanding to be played with.
 So, obediently enough, after Harini, Jatayu is currently working with a number of Indian and international artistes including Chennai-based jazz vocalist Susha to release a string of singles.

 Bands like Jatayu, Till Apes, The Revisit Project, The Many Roots Ensemble are part of the latest crop of Indian Jazz musicians — the newest wave in a tide that has been steadily turning for over two decades now.
 For Tanish Thakker, who co-runs the platform Jazz in India founded by Emmanuel De Decker, making note of upcoming talent, platforms and festivals is an everyday task.
 He explains, “They are what we call the new jazz cats.
 There are so many different genres and different styles of Jazz today.
 First you have the calibre of Gino Banks, Rhythm Shaw, Vasundara Vee, Mohini Dey, Ravi Chari and Rakesh Chaurasia and many more in that space.”